 - (Inform) Share summary results of the updates to the land use policies, categories and the land use map.
-Inform the Steering Committee of future public input opportunities. - (Action) Confirm drafted policies and review changes to land use categories and land use map.
+Share a summary of the direction from the 10/22 workshop and inform the Steering Committee of future public input opportunities. - (Action) Confirm drafted policies and review changes to land use categories and land use map.
 The outcome of this meeting is for the Steering Committee to provide sufficient direction on the recommended changes for Council and the public consideration at meetings in October and November.